What should your tenant to tenant migration next steps look like?

 It’s important not to neglect your AD migration indefinitely, however – unless you want to end up using unsupported versions of outdated software and risking major security issues, compliance failures and even downtime.

-Once the tenant-to-tenant or Office 365 migration dust has settled, we strongly recommend taking the time to plan a strategic AD migration that consolidates and optimally restructures your active directory to take full advantage of Microsoft’s considerable new features and functionality.
+Once the tenant-to-tenant or Office 365 migration dust has settled, we strongly recommend taking the next step to plan a strategic AD migration that consolidates and optimally restructures your active directory to take full advantage of Microsoft’s considerable new features and functionality.

 Bringing multiple Teams and/or SharePoint deployments together during a tenant-to-tenant migration can create some less-than-optimal end results.
-To improve user experience, enhance collaborative capabilities and remove any sneaky security, governance or compliance shortfalls that may have crept in, we highly recommend doing a review of Teams and SharePoint governance in the post-migration lull.
+To improve user experience, enhance collaborative capabilities and remove any sneaky security, governance or compliance shortfalls that may have crept in, we highly recommend adding a review of Teams and SharePoint governance to your tenant migration next steps.

 Put your content to work